ambar/match-env/README.md

 # match-env

-Use inline (eval) script to test environment variables.
+Use an inline JavaScript expression to test environment variables.

 ## Install